DiRoots-Limited/DiRoots.One.Releases/docs/pages/TableGen/TG-Import-table.md

 2. The fields will be filled in by default, but you can change them to complete the process.

-- Number of copies: the TableGen you import the number of copies filled in this field.
+- Number of copies: the TableGen will import the number of copies filled in this field.
 - Excel File: select the Excel file to be imported.
-- WorkSheet: choose the current WorkSheet to select the data.
+- WorkSheet: choose the current WorkSheet.
 - WorkSheet Region: choose the selection created in the Excel file.
 - View Type: choose if you want to import like a Legend View, Schedule View or Drafting View.